baldurk/renderdoc/CONTRIBUTING.md

 We can discuss changes if there need to be any, then merge it in.
 Please make sure your changes are fully rebased against master when you create the pull request.

 If you're tackling anything large then please contact me and post an issue so that everyone knows you're working on it and there's not duplicated effort. *Specifically* if you want to extend RenderDoc to a platform or API that it doesn't already support please get in touch, as there might already be code that isn't committed yet.
 Particularly if this is not a public API that anyone can write against.

-To get started compiling there are instructions in [COMPILE.md](COMPILE.md)

 Code of Conduct
 --------------